 Jokhang Temple is the most sacred and important temple in Tibet, situated in Barkhor Square of Lhasa Old Town, spreading over an area of 25,000 square meters with its shining golden roof.
 The founding of Jokhang Temple is estimated to be ranging from 639 to 647 AD.
 The construction of Jokhang was initiated by King Songtsen Gampo to house the precious Buddhism images brought to Tibet by his wives from Nepal and China, as part of their dowries.
 Over the centuries, Jokhang Temple has undergone many renovations, but its basic layout is ancient and Nepal influenced.
 The most significance difference comparing to other monasteries in Tibet is that Jokhang Temple’s east-west orientation, facing towards Nepal to honour Princess Bhrikuti.

 Outside of Jokhang Temple, the surrounding area called Barkhor, including narrow streets and a public square.
 Barkhor is both the spiritual heart of the holy city and the main commercial district for Tibetans – a fascinating combination!
 It’s a good place to interact with local people, rubbing shoulders with Tibetan pilgrims walking the Barkhor kora.
-Vendors selling all kinds of stuffs here, Traditional clothes, Tibetan handcrafts, Tibetan medicines, jewelries (fake and real), and Tibetan thangka studios, etc. You could spend hours here and not get bored.
+Vendors selling all kinds of stuffs here, Traditional clothes, Tibetan handcrafts, Tibetan medicines, jewelries (fake and real), and Tibetan thangka studios, etc. You have plenty of things to do in this area.
 If you want to relax, there are also many lovely tea-houses, cafes, and yogurt houses nearby.

 Top 01: Potala Palace